TharunAts/Detecting-Pneumonia-disease-by-using-chest-xrays/README.md

 Load and preprocess the image dataset
 Train the image classifier on your dataset
-Use the trained classifier to predict image content Everything you need to recreate this project is on the jupyter notebook.
+.Use the trained classifier to predict image content.
+Everything you need to recreate this project is on the jupyter notebook.